-ASP.NET vNext is a lean and composable framework for building web and cloud applications.
-ASP.NET vNext is fully open source and available on GitHub.
-ASP.NET vNext is currently in preview.
+ASP.NET 5 is a lean and composable framework for building web and cloud applications.
+ASP.NET 5 is fully open source and available on GitHub.
+ASP.NET 5 is currently in preview.

 Learn about what's coming next with ASP.NET

-Meeting recordings from the weekly ASP.NET vNext Community Standup meetings, covering live community Q&A, product team discussion and the most recent updates.
-Meetings are every Tuesday, alternating between 10 AM and 3 PM Pacific time.
-Next meeting is October 28 at 3 PM Pacific time.
+Additionally, the weekly ASP.NET vNext Community Standup meeting covers live community Q&A, product team discussion and the most recent updates.
+Recordings of previous meetings are available.

 Blog post with a comprehensive introduction to ASP.NET vNext.
 Includes an overview of features, a walkthrough showing how to use vNext in Visual Studio and from the command line, frequently asked questions, and links to additional resources.